Open Gromov-Witten theory on Calabi-Yau three-folds I

 \section{Introduction}

 Let $M$ be a Calabi-Yau three-fold and let $L$ be a special Lagrangian submanifold of $M$.
-The open Gromov-Witten invariants of the pair $(M,L)$ are supposed to count the holomorphic bordered curves of $M$ with boundary mapped into $L$, or equivalently the Euler Characteristic of the moduli space of pseudo holomorphic bordered curves.
-Mathematicians have been unable to give a general construction of these invariants because the moduli space of pseudo holomorphic bordered curves has codimension one boundary, making its Euler Characteristic ill defined.
-A mathematical definition was given only assuming particular symmetry of the pair $(M,L)$ (see \cite{L}, \cite{So}).
+The open Gromov-Witten invariants of the pair $(M,L)$ are supposed to count the pseudo-holomorphic bordered curves of $M$ with boundary mapped into $L$, or equivalently the Euler characteristic of the moduli space of pseudo-holomorphic bordered curves.
+Mathematicians have been unable to give a general construction of these invariants basically because the moduli space of pseudo holomorphic bordered curves has codimension one boundary, making its Euler characteristic ill defined.
+However a definition was given assuming particular symmetries of the pair $(M,L)$ (see \cite{L}, \cite{So}).

-Witten in \cite{W} defines the Open Topological string partition function for a pair $(X,L)$ that, by analogy with the closed case (it is well known that the closed topological string partition function can be computed in terms of closed Gromov-Witten invariants), it should correspond to the Open Gromov-Witten invariants.
+On the other hand, Witten in \cite{W} defines (at the physical level of rigor) the open topological string partition function for a pair $(X,L)$.
+It is well known that the closed topological string partition function can be computed in terms of closed Gromov-Witten invariants.
+By analogy, the result of \cite{W} predicts the existence of Open Gromov-Witten invariants.
 These invariants have also been computed in string theory in many examples.

-In this paper and the following \cite{I1} we give a mathematical construction of the invariant of \cite{W}.
-This leads to a mathematical definition of Open Gromov-Witten invariants.
+In this paper we give a mathematical construction of the invariant of \cite{W} and therefore we provide a mathematical definition of Open Gromov-Witten invariants.